Those of you who have been following this blog for a while have read these words before:

 Rule # 2: Share your experiences! (… if you want to)

 We encourage you to share your experiences with friends and family, or even more publicly on your travel blog.
 But only share what you want- keep the rest in your heart.
 You are not accountable to us, or anybody else, for how you choose to give the money away.

 Rule # 3: Don’t feel pressured to give it all away!

 We want you to tuck this money away in your back pocket (somewhat figuratively of course!) and give it away as the mood strikes.
 We imagine it might be hard at first… but once you get used to doing it we hope it becomes fun and adds richness to your travels.
 While we encourage you to find ways to give it all away, at the end of the day we don’t want you to feel pressured or stressed about doing so.
 You can come back with all, some, or none of the money.

 At the end of the day, the money itself is just paper.
-What gives the whole experience meaning are the thoughts, emotions and feelings that come along with giving it away in ways that make you smile and make your hearts sing.
+What gives the whole experience meaning are the thoughts, emotions, and feelings that come along with giving it away in ways that make you smile and make your heart sing.
 While doing this bit of creative philanthropy isn’t going to cure cancer or save the rainforest, we hope it can bring a bit of happiness and joy to folks you meet along your adventure- and that it will give you even more fond memories to look back on.

-Good luck, have fun and be safe!
+Good luck, have fun, and be safe!

 Two of your biggest fans,

 Michele and Glenn